clintlosee/react-course/react-components-exercise/README.md

-# React-Ingredients
+# React-Component-Exercise-27

 ### Project Information
-This is an initial React application to learn React components and how they work.
-It is a simple React list type application.
+This is an exercise in creating different React components to make up a webpage

 ##### Development Technologies Additional Information